 So what became of these two young lovers?
 Twenty-five years later, in 1992, People Magazine did an article on Olivia (in LA) and Leonard (in London).
 He was 41, she 40.
 "I was thrust for a long moment into international stardom," he said.
 "When that happens, people want to see you in that same persona again and again."
 He said that his romance with Olivia during the filming of Romeo and Juliet still stands out in his memory, and he has kept in contact with her.
 "She still looks wonderful, only about two years older, whereas I look like Lord Capulet."
 He was living in a modest four-room row house in the Camden Town district of London.
 After a few forgettable movies, he faded out of acting.
 She had to sell her Hollywood Hills home not long before when she found that her manager had siphoned off the income from her two previous films.

-The Iconophile web page on Olivia said that she might have escaped the Hollywood rule that "the younger they are when they get famous, the less to expect of them when they get older," but "it manifested first in her developing agoraphobia, which got so bad that at the height of her fame she was obliged to retire from public life.
+The Iconophile web page [no longer available] on Olivia said that she might have escaped the Hollywood rule that "the younger they are when they get famous, the less to expect of them when they get older," but "it manifested first in her developing agoraphobia, which got so bad that at the height of her fame she was obliged to retire from public life.
 It might have ended there, but then the money problems began, and between her alimony-less marriages and sticky-fingered accountant, Olivia soon found herself returning to film and even selling off her jewelry to make ends meet.
 And has she made ends meet, at long last?
 It's hard to say.
 Certainly she's racked up a fair number of film credits since Romeo & Juliet, but mostly in films that few have heard of or remember outside of Japan, where for a time she was very popular....
 Hailed everywhere as a rare natural beauty, Olivia should have been a much celebrated icon in her day, but instead went unseen and unappreciated by most of the world.
 If Zeffirelli's Romeo & Juliet wasn't regularly shown in high school, chances are that no one would know that she ever even existed."

 In 1995, journalist Sergey Sholohov did a TV interview with Leonard.
 Asked about their romance during the making of the movie, he responded: "I didn't tell anybody that I liked this girl.
 I think she liked me also."
 Sholohov: "When you played Romeo, and Olivia was Juliet, all of the people in Russia thought that after filming such a film, in which both of you die, that in actual life you should probably get married.
 Why has it not taken place?"
 Leonard: "It is very strange, because we have never spoken to western journalists about the truth.
 We madly liked one another, or, at least I was madly in love with her.
 But our paths in life have not coincided, unfortunately.
 No one understands it, but it was the truth.
 I liked her very much."